ArentasMeinorius/FoodWaste/3aprasas.md

 * Reserved item: A product that is reserved for the user.

-* Restaurant: A place where food is sold.
+* Restaurant: A place where food is sold(for our platform restaurants provide a list of food products that will soon expire).

 * Restaurant Group: a group of restaurants that are added to the restaurant account.